Tourist visa to Thailand

 Customs regulations

 All items imported into Thailand must be in reasonable quantities.
 For example, for cigarettes this is 200 pieces per person and alcohol 1 litre per person.
 Exceeding the limit, however small, carries a heavy fine.
-For example, for 5 packs of cigarettes, the fine is 366 eur.
+For example, for 5 packs of cigarettes, the fine is up to 7 000 thb.

-Also be aware that the limit cannot be exceeded by one person even if they have alcohol or cigarettes in their luggage for other people travelling together.
+Also be aware that the limit cannot be exceeded by one person even if he/she has alcohol or cigarettes in his/her luggage for other people travelling together.
 Each person must be within the limit.

 The import and export of narcotics and pornography is completely prohibited.
 Exports in the form of antiques or religious items and Buddha statues are subject to permission.
 This permit does not apply to small statues and items commonly purchased at tourist markets.